Overview

 Add the PureWeb Plugin

-In order to stream your game on the PureWeb Reality platform, you’ll need to download the latest version of the PureWeb Platform Unreal 5.1 plugin.
+In order to stream your game on the PureWeb Reality platform, you’ll need our plugin.
+The 5.3 version of the PureWeb plugin can be downloaded here.

 Browse to the project folder for your game, and in the folder that contains [ProjectName].uproject create a folder called Plugins if one doesn’t already exist.